Sicilian Mafia: Modern Mafia in Italy

-The incarcerated bosses are currently subjected to strict controls on their contact with the outside world, limiting their ability to run their operations from behind bars under the article 41-bis prison regime.
-Antonino Giuffrè is a close confidant of Provenzano who turned pentito shortly after his capture in 2002.
+The incarcerated bosses are subject to strict controls on their contact with the outside world, limiting their ability to run their operations from behind bars under the article 41-bis prison regime.
+Antonino Giuffrè is a close confidant of Provenzano who turned informant shortly after his capture in 2002.
 He alleges that Cosa Nostra had direct contact in 1993 with representatives of Silvio Berlusconi who was then planning the birth of Forza Italia.

-The alleged deal included a repeal of 41 bis, among other anti-Mafia laws, in return for electoral support in Sicily.
+The alleged deal included a repeal of 41-bis, among other anti-Mafia laws, in return for electoral support in Sicily.
 Nevertheless, Giuffrè's declarations have not yet been confirmed.
-The Italian Parliament reinforced the provisions of the 41 bis, with the full support of Forza Italia.
-The bill was to expire in 2002 but has been prolonged for another four years and extended to other crimes such as terrorism.
-However, according to one of Italy's leading magazines L'Espresso, 119 mafiosi have been released on an individual basis – one-fifth of those incarcerated under the 41 bis regime.
-The human rights group Amnesty International has expressed concern that the 41-bis regime could, in some circumstances, amount to "cruel, inhumane or degrading treatment" for prisoners.
+The Italian Parliament reinforced the provisions of the 41-bis, with the full support of Forza Italia.
+When the bill was set to expire in 2002, it was made into a permanent fixture in the penal code and extended to other crimes such as terrorism.
+However, according to one of Italy's leading magazines L'Espresso, 119 mafiosi have been released on an individual basis – one-fifth of those incarcerated under the 41-bis regime.
+The human rights group Amnesty International expressed concern that the 41-bis regime could, in some circumstances, amount to "cruel, inhumane or degrading treatment" for prisoners.

-Deceased politician Giulio Andreotti and High Court judge Corrado Carnevale have long been suspected of having ties to the Mafia, in addition to Salvatore Lima mentioned above.
-According to a verdict of the "Corte d'Appello", Italian appellate court, Andreotti "had, not without personal advantages, knowingly and deliberately nurtured a stable relationship with the criminal organization, contributing to its strength by manifesting his availability to favor its members"; the same court did not incriminate Andreotti due to the statute of limitations, which had been reached at the time of the ruling.